 — KevinSmith (@ThatKevinSmith) February 14, 2010

 So I ask you this – if airlines aren’t afraid to treat celebrities with hundreds of thousands of followers on social media like nobodies, what makes you think they’re going to care about you?
-For the airlines, it’s all about the bottom line or their metrics and if that means they are willing to leave some people at the airport because they got there two minutes late, then so be it.
-I guess it can be that airline travel is the great equalizer of our society.
+For the airlines, it’s all about the bottom line or their metrics and if that means they’re willing to leave some people at the airport because they got there two minutes late, then so be it.
+I guess it can be said that airline travel is the great equalizer of our society.
 No matter how much money you have, how important you are or how much you paid for the ticket, airlines will treat everyone with the same level of indifference, and you have to respect that level of consistency.

 This post first appeared on Your Mileage May Vary